KernFerm/Bubbles-Auto-SO-Bot/README.md

 <p align="left">
   <img src="https://github.com/KernFerm/Bubbles-Auto-SO-Bot/blob/main/screenshot.png" width="360" alt="screenshot">
 </p>

-- tested it out in a channel i mod for. that is why you see mod icon next to my name `BubblesTheDev`
+- tested it out in a channel i mod for. that is why you see mod icon next to my name `BubblesTheDev`.

 ---

 ## 🛠️ Support & Troubleshooting